 Modern Resonances

 In the modern world, the Germanic warrior code continues to fascinate.
 Its echoes appear in military ethos, in sportsmanship ideals, and in the stories we tell about heroism.
 The notion that a person's worth is measured by their courage and loyalty rather than by wealth or lineage remains a powerful idea.
+Modern military units, from the commandos of World War II to special forces today, often cultivate a similar ethos of mutual loyalty and refusal to abandon fallen comrades—a direct echo of the comitatus bond.
 Of course, the code also has a darker side: its emphasis on vengeance and its potential for gender exclusion meant that not everyone benefited equally.
 But as an ethical system designed for a face-to-face, honor-based society, it was remarkably effective.
 It gave meaning to lives lived on the edge of survival, and it built bonds that allowed small tribes to stand—and often win—against great empires.

 Enduring Relevance